 Mortgage Loans - Government-guaranteed or government-insured.
 The Bank's government-guaranteed or government-insured fixed-rate mortgage loans are guaranteed or insured by the Federal Housing Administration or the Department of Veterans Affairs and were acquired through the MPF program (as more fully described in the Bank's 2019 10-K) in periods prior to 2004.
 Any losses from these loans are expected to be recovered from those entities.
 Any losses from these loans that are not recovered from those entities are absorbed by the servicers.
-Therefore, the Bank has not established an allowance for credit losses on government-guaranteed or government-insured loans are not placed on nonaccrual status.
+Therefore, the Bank has not established an allowance for credit losses on government-guaranteed or government-insured mortgage loans.
+Government-guaranteed or government-insured loans are not placed on nonaccrual status.